 Luckily, ground meat is perfect for freezing.
 I like to pack a pound into a resealable freezer bag so I always have some ready to go.
 Be sure to get it as airtight as possible.
 A vacuum sealer works great.
 Also, to save space, you can press the ground meat flat so it’s more stackable in your freezer.

-As for cooking your ground pork tenderloin, you can make anything from ground pork tacos, lean Mexican chorizo, and chili garlic ground pork lettuce wraps to meatballs, burgers, and more.
+As for cooking your ground pork tenderloin, you can make anything from ground pork tacos, lean Mexican chorizo, chili garlic ground pork lettuce wraps, and ground pork chili to meatballs, burgers, and more.
 Basically anything you would make with ground meat, you could plug this in.

 More ideas: 26 Ways to Use Ground Pork